All Episodes

 Yet President Obama, Hillary Clinton somehow managed to avoid saying the obvious.

-And in election years we're in now, this I think this makes this a really hot button issue for a lot of Americans.
+And in the election years we're in now, I think this makes this a really hot-button issue for a lot of Americans.

-Yeah, but how how can somebody not look at this uh not look at the way that with Hillary Clinton, we've got a former Secretary of State, you would think somebody who is uh very aware of the scale of this threat, uh of how seriously it has to be taken, of how there have to be uh there has to be a vision.
+Yeah, how can somebody not look at this, not look at the way that with Hillary Clinton, we've got a former Secretary of State, you would think somebody who is very aware of the scale of this threat, of how seriously it has to be taken, of how there has to be a vision.

-I mean, people talk about policy, but it really has to be how how can we, over the next twelve months, over the next five years, over the next ten years, how can we start to really defeat this enemy?
+I mean, people talk about policy, but it really has to be how can we, over the next 12 months, over the next five years, over the next 10 years, how can we start to really defeat this enemy?

-And I think that a lot of people who perhaps aren't necessarily overly focused on uh sort of global terrorism or uh as an issue, they they look at the threat to the homeland and they say, Well, how can I trust Hillary Clinton to handle this issue when there seems to be such a hesitation to even speak honestly about the issue?
+And I think that a lot of people who perhaps aren't necessarily overly focused on sort of global terrorism as an issue, they look at the threat to the homeland and they say, well, how can I trust Hillary Clinton to handle this issue when there seems to be such a hesitation to even speak honestly about the issue?

-What what actually is the harm in calling the enemy what he actually is?
+What actually is the harm in calling the enemy what he actually is?

-Look, the there are multiple layers of jihadist terrorism, okay.
+Look, there are multiple layers of jihadist terrorism.

 Those are very much the outlier.

-What we're having a lot more of is what seems to have happened in Nice of a disaffected, angry, young relatively young Muslim man who very likely, without orders from anyone, decided to mow down more than a hundred people, killing eighty-four of them at least as of the as of this hour.
+What we're having a lot more of is what seems to have happened in Nice of a disaffected, angry, relatively young Muslim man who very likely without orders from anyone decided to mow down more than 100 people, killing 84 of them at least as of this hour.

-Um he is reported to have shouted Allah Akbar, as has been the case with previous instances of what I call car jihad in France.
+He is reported to have shouted Alau Akbar, as has been the case with previous instances of what I call car jihad in France.

 This happened multiple times before.

-I I think you almost have to be, you know, a Harvard law graduate like Obama not to see what the motivation is.
+I think you almost have to be a Harvard law graduate like Obama not to see what the motivation is.

-So it's it's to say that well, we shouldn't politicize this.
+So it's to say that, well, we shouldn't politicize this.

 It becomes a political issue in this country right away.

-There's no there's no way to avoid that right now because it's it's forced on us as as a political issue.
+There's no way to avoid that right now because it's it's forced on us as a political issue.

-Uh and then we get into the who has a better that people always want to ask this and and then take this in whatever direction uh they choose, but what should be done in response to this, right?
+And then we get into the who has a better that people always want to ask this and then take this in whatever direction they choose.

-And uh on the on the Clinton side of things, I hear a lot of and I actually wrote about this briefly or tweeted about this yesterday.
+And on the Clinton side of things, I hear a lot of, and I actually wrote about this briefly or tweeted about this yesterday.

-I said, look, they're just gonna talk about allies and stronger allegiances and being smart and and these are platitudes.
+I said, look, they're just going to talk about allies and stronger allegiances and being smart.

 What are some ideas?